Baptism & Confirmation

 St John’s schedules a Service of Confirmation each year, and often twice in the year, pending availability of the Bishop.
 Expressions of interest can be taken at any time by the parish office.
 Candidates must have been baptised, or may be baptised and confirmed at the same time.
 Although the majority of confirmees are aged 12-16 years, adults are also welcomed.
 Preparation is conducted at the church for at least three weeks, usually from 4pm on a week night.
 Adult confirmees are prepared seperately.

-The next service of Confirmation is Sunday 6 August at 10.00am
+The next service of Confirmation is yet to be confirmed